 - Apply flow to channels 1, 2, and 3 with a pressure of 0.3-0.4 bar. - Catch a single streptavidin-coated bead in each of the traps in channel 1 and while being aligned on the y-axis move these to channel 2. - Keep the flow of channels 1-3 open and oscillate the trap on the right back and forth and determine if there is a tether formed by observing the force response.
 When a tether has formed, stop the flow for all channels and move to channel 3.
 You will be able to discriminate between single or multiple tethers by looking how the real-time force-distance data (displayed on the F,d Bluelake tab) matches the worm-like chain model for lambda DNA printed on the same tab.
 The presence of multiple tethers between the beads will appear as a force rise at a shorter distance than the distance predicted by the worm-like chain model.
 In addition, the DNA overstretching plateau will appear at higher forces proportionally to the number of tethers between the beads (i.e. around 65 pN for one molecule, 120 pN for two, and so forth). - Aim for forming a single tether between the beads.
 In case of multiple tethers, they can be broken in channel 3 by increasing the force until a single tether remains.
 In case multiple tethers are regularly being formed the DNA concentration can be lowered. - A force distance curve can be recorded to validate that there is only a single DNA tether.
-When the presence of a single tethered molecule is validated, it can be further moved to channel 4. - Make sure the fluorescent intercalator solution has filled channel 4.
-After that, you it is not needed to apply flow to channel 4 anymore. - At this point, the corresponding excitation laser can be activated and either a sequence of 2D frames or a kymograph can be recorded.
-In order to improve the quality of the images, the two traps might need to be adjusted on the z-axis to align the DNA with the imaging volume.
-You can adjust them by moving them in tandem on z.
-Once this is optimized, either single intercalator binding events or full DNA coating will be observed depending on the concentration. - Intercalators can only bind with sufficient tension on the DNA template.
+When the presence of a single tethered molecule is validated, it can be further moved to channel 4. - Before going into channel 4, the confocal image settings can be finetuned using the two ATTO 647N fluorophores.
+Position a 2D scan region to include both beads.
+Take a single 2D scan with the red laser (638 nm) ON and confirm that both beads are within the field of view.
+Confirm that the ATTO 647N fluorophores of the DNA are in focus by moving "Trap1+Trap2" along the z-axis. - Make sure the fluorescent intercalator solution has filled channel 4.
+After that, it is not needed to apply flow to channel 4 anymore.
+Activate the corresponding laser. - With the finetuned image settings, either single intercalator binding events or full DNA coating will be observed depending on the concentration and force.
+Intercalators can only bind with sufficient tension on the DNA template.
 This tension can be exerted either by using the optical traps or by applying extra flow.
 Increasing the tension to the overstretching plateau will allow you to visualize melting bubbles of single-stranded DNA as black areas along the DNA.

+info@lumicks.com

-info@lumicks.com www.lumicks.com
+www.lumicks.com

 Or find us on: